 #2 – Terrorist Activities

 Terrorism is a global issue now.
-The crash of the World Trade Centre in America lead to this crash worldwide.
-So if there is any terrorism threat, then it creates panic, and the stock market can crash.
-There are several intelligence reports which are available suggesting that terrorists plan to attack stock exchangesStock ExchangesStock exchange refers to a market that facilitates the buying and selling of listed securities such as public company stocks, exchange-traded funds, debt instruments, options, etc., as per the standard regulations and guidelines—for instance, NYSE and NASDAQ. so that there is a crash and the whole economy of that country suffers.
+The World Trade Center crash in America led to this crash worldwide.
+So if there is any terrorism threat, it creates panic, and the stock market can crash.
+Several intelligence reports are available suggesting that terrorists plan to attack stock exchangesStock ExchangesStock exchange refers to a market that facilitates the buying and selling of listed securities such as public company stocks, exchange-traded funds, debt instruments, options, etc., as per the standard regulations and guidelines—for instance, NYSE and NASDAQ. so that there is a crash and the whole economy of that country suffers.

 #3 – Trade Wars

-At times countries go on trade wars.
-If suddenly a European country goes on a trade war with an OIL exporting nation and the OIL exporting nation says that they will no longer export crude to that particular European nation, then it will lead to this crash.
+At times countries go into trade warsTrade WarsA trade war occurs when one country raises its tariff on imports, and the other country responds by raising its own tariff to restrict imports..
+Suppose suddenly a European country goes into a trade war with an OIL exporting nation.
+The OIL exporting nation says that they will no longer export crude to that particular European nation.
+In that case, it will lead to this crash.
 Crude is an essential commodity of the modern economy.
 Any country runs on oil.
 If OIL is stopped, then the entire economy will come to a standstill.
 It will create panic, and investors will start dumping stocks.

 #4 – Bubble Bursts